23 June 2026

-IHT Treatment Of Life Insurance, Death In Service And Pensions
+IHT Treatment of Life Insurance, Death in Service and Pensions

 Generally, inheritance tax (IHT) is a tax charged on a person’s estate on death.
 Your estate is everything that you leave for your beneficiaries to inherit.
 For many people this will include your savings, investments, your home, and any personal possessions, minus your debts.
 It can also include life insurance policies and death in service benefits.